-Picture 10: Discussion with the community of a downstream village, Salaiya power plant.
+Employment: Earlier, people found employment in the power plant.
 With no new employment opportunities in the power plant, the youth has migrated out in search of employment.
 Some migrate within the district for two to three months in a year for work.
 There are two rice mills in this village and they rely on workers from Bihar for operations as local youth is unavailable.